Secret push protection performance testing

 • Run mkdir -p ansible/environments/$GCP_ENV_PREFIX/inventory

-• Copy over vars.yml, and gcp_2k.gcp.yml from this MR into that /inventory directory
+• Copy over vars.yml, and gcp_2k.gcp.yml from the MR into that /inventory directory

-• Rename gcp_2k.gcp.yml and update both *.yml files as necessary
+• Rename gcp_2k.gcp.yml to match $GCP_ENV_PREFIX (but use underscores) and update both *.yml files as necessary

 • Copy over monitor.yml to ansible/environments/$GCP_ENV_PREFIX/files/gitlab_tasks